CSUBioGroup/DeepLncLoc/README.md

 The other details can see the paper and the codes.

 # Citation
 Min Zeng, Yifan Wu, Fuhao Zhang, Chengqian Lu, Fang-Xiang Wu, Jianxin Wang, Min Li.
-DeepLncLoc: predicting the subcellular localization of long non-coding RNAs by using deep learning techniques based on subsequence embedding
+DeepLncLoc: predict the subcellular localization of long non-coding RNAs by using deep learning techniques based on subsequence embedding

 # License
 This project is licensed under the MIT License - see the LICENSE.txt file for details